 Check out all of these skulls.
-Unfortunately, the church does not allow photographs in the crypt so the only way to share the macabre vision is through photos of their post cards.
+Unfortunately, the Capuchin Crypt does not allow photographs in the chapels so the only way to share the macabre vision is through photos of their post cards.
 The bones are nailed to the walls in intricate patterns, piled around each chapel, and there are even bone chandeliers.

 Is the Capuchin Crypt kid-friendly?

 I’d say categorically this is not a good place for little kids unless you are carrying a sleeping baby.
 Older school-age kids, tweens, and teens, however, will think you are the coolest (or craziest) parent ever for bringing them in here.